thinknoack/thinknoack-jekyll/thinknoack/_posts/all/2014-06-01-ratherfit.markdown

 permalink: ratherfit
 teaser-img: /post-images/rfit/teaser.jpg
 post-img: /post-images/rfit/post.jpg
-teaser: Selective youtube seach for workouts.
+teaser: Selective seach for workouts.
 ---
 I took a class on Backbone and Node, this was my final project.